 Without context and connection, we can too easily lose traction.

-Various ‘state of nature’ reports across Europe are compiled from a baseline baked into the effects of historical rural industrialisation.
-This was driven by past government sponsored policies driving land use efficiencies – often related to post-war fears of self-sufficiency of food and timber.
-As a result reports make for dire reading which rightly highlight the seriousness of nature’s decline.
-But when the contents are released early as context-free media briefings, to the chagrin of generations of land managers sitting at remote kitchen tables, bridges (trust) are unknowingly and unintentionally burnt.
+Various ‘state of nature’ reports across Europe are compiled from a baseline baked out of historical rural industrialisation driven by past government sponsored policies.
+They drove land use efficiencies – often related to post-war fears of self-sufficiency of food and timber – resulting reports in dire reading which rightly highlight nature’s decline.
+This is not helped when the contents are leaked within context-free media briefings to the chagrin of land managers at remote kitchen tables often resulting in bridges (of trust) unknowingly and unintentionally burnt.

 Outtake

-I may have invested too much emotion in this trip – I’ve not seen the final video edit of the ‘Conservation Alliances’ workshop and perhaps already have a propensity to ‘west-coast-thinking’.
-The pictures on the blog provide a flavour of stuff not found in self-help books or social science research papers – and yes, we still require that research but let’s the locate the flexibility to let other ways in alongside it.
+I may have invested too much emotion in this trip – as evidenced towards the end of this ‘Conservation Alliances’ workshop, perhaps exacerbating an existing tendency towards ‘wild-coast-thinking’.
+The pictures on the blog provide a flavour of stuff not always found in conservation evidence books, or even social science research papers.
+Yes, of course we still require that research.
+But let’s the locate the flexibility to explore all the ways of this passage to resilience and restoration.

-The Burren project gave a sniff of what can be done with farmers; gun clubs work with conservationists; environmental activists provide space for land managers to adapt; and commercial timber interests co-exist with Wild Atlantic woodlands.
+The Burren project gave a sniff of what can be done: with farmers, gun clubs work with conservationists; environmentalists with land managers, and commercial timber interests co-existence with Wild Atlantic woodlands.

 And some of those quiet, or loud, conversations in the pub might just be one way to build that trust.